Thessaloniki's Secrets (Part 2)

-Pasha Gardens is a forgotten green park near Thessaloniki’s old town (ano poli).
+Pasha Gardens is a forgotten green park near the old town (ano poli), another one of Thessaloniki secrets.
 Tucked behind the Agios Dimitrios hospital, it is a little-known green oasis, and also one of the city’s most mysterious places.

 The park is dotted with unusual, half-ruined stone structures.
 This imaginative, Gaudí-style architecture centers around an ornate fountain encircled by a tunnel leading nowhere.

 There is also a cistern to collect rainwater, a seating area, and a small gate leading underground.
 Mysterious shapes and symbols can be found throughout.

 The area swirls with a unique spiritual and mystical energy.
 The architect is unknown, and there are several theories about the history of this place.

 Some say it was a meeting place or initiation temple for Ottoman freemasons, specifically the Sufis, or Muslim mystics.
 Some believe the park was first created by Sephardic Jews.